Barr’s call for encryption backdoors has reawakened a years-old debate

 Barr’s call for government access to encrypted data provoked a wave of criticism from privacy advocates, technologists, and even former National Security Agency director Michael Hayden, who tweeted that he disagreed with Barr when the AG said Americans should accept the pronounced cybersecurity risks inherent in building special government access into encrypted data.

-Apple did not give the FBI access but the FBI gained it anyway through third party tools.
-Selling tools giving law enforcement access to encrypted phones has become an increasingly profitable industry for companies like Cellebrite and GrayKey.
+Apple did not give the FBI access, but the FBI gained it anyway through third-party tools.
+Selling tools that give law enforcement access to encrypted phones has become an increasingly profitable industry for companies like Cellebrite and GrayKey.

 During his speech, Barr did not mention the suite of tools sold to governments around the world and in the US for the purpose of breaking into encrypted devices like phones, computers, and cars.
 It was a major omission in the conversation around government access.

-One of the primary technical criticisms of the idea of demanding a “key” or “back door” allowing government access to encrypted data is, many cybersecurity and cryptography experts say, that it would ultimately make every user less secure.
+One of the primary technical problems with demanding a “key” or “backdoor” allowing government access to encrypted data is, many cybersecurity and cryptography experts say, that it would ultimately make every user less secure.